+Delivery Mode

-Delivery Mode Specifies the type of interrupt to be sent to the processor.
+Specifies the type of interrupt to be sent to the processor.
 Some delivery modes will only operate as intended when used in conjunction with a specific trigger mode.
 The allowable delivery modes are as follows:

 000 (Fixed) Delivers the interrupt specified in the vector field.

-010 (SMI) Delivers an SMI interrupt to the processor core through the processor's local SMI signal path.
+010 (SMI)Delivers an SMI interrupt to the processor core through the processor's local SMI signal path.
 When using this delivery mode, the vector field should be set to 00H for future compatibility.

+100 (NMI) Delivers an NMI interrupt to the processor.
+The vector information is ignored.

+101 (INIT)

-Delivers an NMI interrupt to the processor.
-100 (NMI) The vector information is ignored.
-101 (INIT) Delivers an INIT request to the processor core, which causes the processor to perform an INIT.
+Delivers an INIT request to the processor core, which causes the processor to perform an INIT.
 When using this delivery mode, the vector field should be set to 00H for future compatibility.
+Not supported for the LVT CMCI register, the LVT thermal monitor register, or the LVT performance counter register.